This story originally appeared in the Winter 2020 issue of Plastics Recycling Update. Subscribe today for access to all print content.

 There are, however, potential trade-offs associated with segregating clear and colored PET into separate bales.
 For example, will the improved yield increase the value of the segregated bales enough to support the cost of that increased sortation?
 And will a colored PET bale be feasible to market, without the more valuable clear PET mixed in to raise its price?
 PRCC has created the bale grade, and now it’s a matter of talking with bale suppliers to determine whether there’s interest in trying this out.

-PRCC also plans to work on legislation for a “disrupter fee” for bottles that are not compliant with the APR Design Guide.
+PRCC also plans to work on legislation for a “disrupter fee” for bottles that are not compliant with the APR design guide.
 In such a structure, a fee would be charged to manufacturers of generally recyclable products that include recyclability barriers (for instance, a PET bottle with a non-recyclable sleeve).
+PRCC is still examining what this would look like but is considering an effort to try to get the fee proposal included in recycling legislation that’s on the agenda for the coming legislative session in California.

 Informing wider industry solutions